joric/oneliners/README.md

 Just FYI, this isn't just README.md, it's also more than a thousand solutions in the repository.
 There's also [stats](https://joric.github.io/oneliners/).

-* If find a shorter solution (that also passes online tests, as is no MLE, no TLE), post a pull request.
+* If find a shorter solution (that also passes online tests, as is no MLE, no TLE), post to the [Pull requests](https://github.com/joric/oneliners/pulls) section.

 ### Why Python